CSCfi/csc-user-guide/docs/apps/qiime.md

   --p-n-threads $SLURM_CPUS_PER_TASK
 ```

 In the example above `<project>` must be replaced with your project name.
-You can use `csc-workspaces` to check your Puhti projects.
+You can use `csc-workspaces` to check your Puhti-rhel7 projects.
 Maximum running time is set to 1 hour (`--time=01:00:00`).
 As QIIME2 uses threads based parallelization,
 the job is requested to use one task (`--ntasks=1`)  where all cores need to be in the same node (`--nodes=1`).
 This one task will use eight cores as parallel threads `--cpus-per-task=8` that